Unhall0w3d/UnHall0w3d.github.io/_posts/2023-01-06-vmware-esxi-toolkit-script.md

 ### In Summary

 Overall I think this was a very interesting script creation process and method.
 In total I think I spent about 30 hours when it came to ideation, creation, testing, iteration, retesting and preparations for 'release-ready' state.
+This also includes downloading and installing VMWare Workstation 17, VMWare ESXi 6.7U2, and Lubuntu as a guest VM within ESXi to test the applicable script functions.
 There's always ways to improve, and given my lack of vAPI/pyvim/pyvmomi usage prior to the creation of this script, I'd say I've learned quite a bit, though it doesn't directly translate into better code.
 Still working on that.

 ## Where To Get The Script